Marine Resources on the Extension of the Continental Shelf

 Fig. 2 - Chimney of the Lucky Strike hydrothermal vent

 Fe-Mn Nodules and Crusts

-On the continental shelf of Portugal there are documented occurrences of polymetallic nodules on the Abyssal Plains.
-According to data from the International Seabed Authority, Fe-Mn crusts have been identified on the Madeira-Tore Rise, north of the Madeira Islands, and along the Mid-Atlantic Ridge on the northern boundary of the EEZ of the Azores.
-More recently, dedicated CSEP cruises have also allowed occurrences of Fe-Mn crusts to be identified on seamounts south of the Azores, and have proved their existence on the Madeira-Tore Rise.
+In the EEZ and continental shelf of Portugal there are documented occurrences of ferromanganese nodules on the Madeira-Tore rise (Muiños et al., 2013).
+According to data from the International Seabed Authority, Fe-Mn crusts have been also identified in this area, as well as to the north of the Madeira Archipelago, and along the Mid-Atlantic Ridge in the northern boundary of the Portuguese EEZ in the Azores area.
+More recently, dedicated cruises within the scope of the CSEP have allowed recognizing new occurrences of Fe-Mn crusts on the seamounts located to the south of the Azores, and have proved their existence on the Madeira-Tore Rise.